Toflar/psr6-symfony-http-cache-store/README.md

 `PurgeTagsListener` from the [FOSHttpCache][3] library to handle tag invalidation requests.

-### Pruning Expired Cache Entries
+### Pruning expired cache entries

-By default, this cache removes expired entries from the cache after every 500 cache write operations.
-You can change the frequency with the `prune_threshold` configuration setting.
+By default, this store removes expired entries from the cache after every `500` cache **write** operations.
+Fetching data does not affect performance.
+You can change the automated pruning frequency with the `prune_threshold` configuration setting.

 You can also manually trigger pruning by calling the `prune()` method on the cache.
-With this, you could for example implement a cronjob that loads the store and prunes it at a configured interval, to prevent slowing down random requests that were cache misses because they have to wait for the pruning to happen.
-If you have set up a cron job, you should disable pruning by setting the threshold to 0.
+With this, you could for example implement a cron job that loads the store and prunes it at a configured interval, to prevent slowing down random requests that were cache misses because they have to wait for the pruning to happen.
+If you have set up a cron job, you should disable auto pruning by setting the threshold to `0`.

 ### WARNING